-In each GRE Verbal section, practice questions are broken down into Text Completion, Sentence Equivalence, and Reading Comprehension question types.
+In each GRE Verbal section, questions are broken down into Text Completion, Sentence Equivalence, and Reading Comprehension question types.
 There are approximately 20 questions to complete in 30 minutes, giving you between 1 and 4 minutes per question, depending on the type.
+Each Verbal section will start with Text Completions, then you’ll see a block of 4–5 Reading Comprehension questions, then the block of Sentence Equivalence questions, and you’ll finish up with a second block of Reading Comprehension.

 GRE Text Completion Questions